 A biographical profile, not to exceed 150 words.
 (This profile should be short, concise and in the third person.)
 Please include the following highlights: an introductory sentence including your name; the degree you are pursuing at Harvard Kennedy School in addition to any joint degree at Harvard or concurrent degree program at another graduate or professional institution; where you are from and where you currently reside; an overview and highlights of your relevant work/professional experience; significant leadership achievements including awards or certifications; and educational credentials with the degrees earned and institutions attended.

-Finalists for the Dubin Fellowship will be interviewed in early March 2018 by members of the Dubin Fellowship Selection Committee.
+Finalists for the Dubin Fellowship will be interviewed in spring, 2020 by members of the Dubin Fellowship Selection Committee.

-Please visit our Fellows FAQs page for more information.
+Please visit our Fellowship FAQs page for more information.

-- Leadership Discussion Series: On a weekly basis, the fellows engage one another as well as eminent practitioners and local and national leaders on topics of service and leadership.
+Leadership Discussion Series: During these sessions, fellows engage one another as well as eminent practitioners and local and national leaders on topics of service and leadership.

 Commitment to Nondiscrimination

 As a matter of commitment, policy, and law, Harvard Kennedy School does not discriminate on the basis of gender, gender identity, color, race, age, sexual orientation, religion, national or ethnic origin, political beliefs, intellectual focus, disability, or veteran status.
 The School strongly believes diversity enhances the value of all its activities, from research and teaching to degree programs and public events.
-The School encourages applications from candidates traditionally underrepresented in public service leadership positions and acknowledges a special responsibility to train leaders from groups underrepresented in public policy and management.
+The School encourages applications from candidates who are interested in careers in public service and acknowledges a special responsibility to train effective leaders in public policy and management.

-Glenn Dubin is the founder and principal of Dubin & Co., a private investment company based in New York.
+Glenn Dubin is the Principal of Dubin & Co., a private investment company based in New York.
 Mr. Dubin co-founded Highbridge Capital Management LLC, an alternative asset management company in 1992.
-During his tenure as CEO, Highbridge evolved from a multi-strategy hedge fund into a diversified alternative asset management institution with over $35 billion of capital under management.
-In 2009, Highbridge was acquired by JP Morgan Asset Management, and Mr. Dubin remained at the helm to oversee the transition – a transition considered by many to be an example of a model succession.
-In 2013, Mr. Dubin resigned as Chairman and CEO of Highbridge to focus on Dubin & Co. and the founding of Engineers Gate LP, a proprietary quantitative trading company.
-Engineers Gate, comprised of 77 employees including 26 PhDs, has committed itself to building a next generation operating and technology platform for systematic trading strategies across global liquid markets.
+In 2009, Highbridge was acquired by JP Morgan Asset Management, and Mr. Dubin remained at the helm to oversee the transition – a transition considered by many to be an example of a model succession plan.

-Mr. Dubin is a founder, Board member and former Board chair of the Robin Hood Foundation, a philanthropic organization in New York that applies investment principles to charitable giving.
-Since its founding in 1988, Robin Hood has raised and invested over $2.5 billion in the most effective poverty-fighting programs in New York City.
-Mr. Dubin is also a Board member of Mount Sinai Medical Center and the Museum of Modern Art and is a member of the Dean’s Executive Committee of the Harvard Kennedy School.
-Mr. Dubin graduated from the State University of New York at Stony Brook with a BA in Economics.
+Mr. Dubin is a founder and former Board chair of the Robin Hood Foundation, a philanthropic organization in New York that applies investment principles to charitable giving.
+He is a Board member of Mount Sinai Medical Center in New York, where he and his wife Dr. Eva Andersson-Dubin established the Dubin Breast Center of the Tisch Cancer Institute.
+Mr. Dubin is a Board member of the Museum of Modern Art and is a member of the Dean’s Executive Committee of the Harvard Kennedy School.